ollieChurch/escapeRadio/readme.md

 This prototype is made up of two screens, see below on how to set them up:
 > Admin - [https://escaperadio.netlify.app](https://escaperadio.netlify.app)

 > Player - [https://escaperadio.netlify.app/player](https://escaperadio.netlify.app/player)

 ## Why Is The Time Remaining Based On The Audio Playlist?
 The game this was designed for centred around a recording studio.
 The story was that the radio station has lost the number 1 track in it's top 10 chart show, the team must enter the recording studio and remix that number 1 song before the radio station reaches number 1 in the charts.
 The audio playlist is the radio show so that the team can hear how close they are to number 1.

 ## How Do I Set It Up
 In practise this would be run on *local host* and the computer hooked up to two screens.
 One screen would be in the host's office, where they sit to monitor and run the game, this will have the */admin* page open.
 The other screen would be in the game for players to interact with, this will have the */player* page open.
 Audio from the computer would be routed to speakers inside the game.
+The request help button would be a physical button communicating via a node.js backend, for the prototype demonstration this is a virtual button on screen.

 **If you wish to test the prototype just open up the [admin](https://escaperadio.netlify.app) and [player](https://escaperadio.netlify.app/player) screens in different tabs or browser windows.
 See the image below for a visual example.**